To build Network Service Mesh, you’ll need to install the following:

 brew install dep golang protobuf shellcheck

-You can build all of the containers needed for NSM, including a bunch of handle Network Service Endpoints (NSEs) and NSCs (Network Service Clients) that are useful for testing, but not part of the core with:
+You can build all of the containers needed for NSM, including a variety of Network Service Endpoints (NSEs) and NSCs (Network Service Clients) that are useful for testing (but not part of the core) using this command:

 If you are using the vagrant machinery to run your K8s cluster (described a bit further down), you really want to use: